 RULE 6.
-Duties and Powers of the Speaker. - The Speaker shall have general direction of the Hall.
+Duties and Powers of the Speaker. - The Speaker shall have general direction of the Hall, subject to more specific provisions of these rules.
 The Speaker may name any member to perform the duties of the chair, but substitution shall not extend beyond one day, except in the case of sickness or by leave of the House.
 If the Speaker is absent and has not designated a member to perform the duties of the chair, the Principal Clerk shall preside during such absence.
 In the case of a vacancy in the office of the Speaker of the House of Representatives, the Principal Clerk shall preside over the House until the House elects a Speaker.